 Many MCC students transfer to a four-year college or university upon completion of their Associate degree.
-MCC has developed partnerships with public and private fouryear institutions in New Hampshire and throughout the country.
-These partnerships include individual course acceptance, formal articulation agreements, and NH Transfer and NH Dual Admission programs.
-MCC is accredited by the New England Commission of Higher Education.
+MCC has developed partnerships with public and private four-year institutions in New Hampshire and throughout the country.
+These partnerships include individual course acceptance, articulation agreements, transfer pathways and NH Transfer and NH Dual Admission programs.
 Transfer policies vary according to each institution.
 When transferring to another institution, the number of transfer credits granted for courses completed at MCC is determined entirely by the institution to which the student is transferring.